 Highlights of the Webinar:

-- Docker Swarm: It’s oftentimes very high on people’s list of things to investigate because it’s got that Docker name brand recognition.
+Docker Swarm is often very high on people’s list of things to investigate because it’s got that Docker name brand recognition.
 It does ship directly with Dockers.
 So if you’ve installed Docker on any of your servers, you also have the necessary tools installed to run Docker Swarm.
 It has one of the simplest configurations of any of the orchestration tools.
 But it does have some limitations and some things that you should keep in mind if you’re thinking to leverage it.

 - Kubernetes is a great way to handle a very large amount of undifferentiated compute.
 It’s good in the data center and it also is increasingly very useful in the AWS cloud especially for some of its support for the native AWS cloud services.
 So if you do a particular Kubernetes deployment, it will be aware of some of the resources that need to stand up for you.